ryo-touch/ChromeShowTitleTag/README.md

 ## How Can I Use it?

-The plugin is currently on the Chrome web store: [Show Title tag](https://chrome.google.com/webstore/detail/pkbffbhglicfngmppdlpmpblfgnkdgio)

-## What if I want bleeding edge?
+It is not registered in the Google Web Store.
+It can be used by installing an extension saved in a local environment on the Chrome browser.

 - Do a git clone of this repository
 - Open up chrome to chrome://extensions